 No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 68 The EAC Holder must manage worker and public safety throughout the construction phase by implementing measures detailed in a Construction Safety Management Plan that complies with all applicable requirements of statutes, permits, approvals, and authorizations as outlined in Section 35 of the EIS.
 Ongoing In Compliance BC Hydro is auditing the implementation of measures in the CSMP by: - reviewing Safety Management Plans /Public Safety Management Plans submitted by the contractors, - holding regular meetings with the contractors to discuss safety performance and exploring opportunities for improvement, and - conducting safety audits during construction to verify that requirements of the Plan are being considered and implemented as required.
 BC Hydro has also required that the main Prime contractors retain independent third party auditors to conduct safety audits on an annual basis.
 BC Hydro has obtained a third party auditor to ensure compliance to Prime Contractor requirements.
 EAC 68 The Construction Safety Management Plan must be developed by a QEP.
 Complete In Compliance Section 6.0 of the CSMP lists the QPs who prepared the plan.
-EAC 68 The Construction Safety Management Plan must include the following component plans: Fire Hazard and Abatement Plan; Ongoing In Compliance The Fire Hazard and Abatement plan is described in Section 5.2 of the CSMP.
+EAC 68 The Construction Safety Management Plan must include the following component plans: • Fire Hazard and Abatement Plan; Ongoing In Compliance The Fire Hazard and Abatement plan is described in Section 5.2 of the CSMP.
 Fire abatement practices are part of everyday work.
 The BC Hydro Fire Marshall has been actively engaged in fire management planning and fire code review in each phase of construction and site services.
 The Fire Marshall and/or her representative has been actively engaged in Fire audit work at Site C. Fire Marshall recommendations have formed the basis of corrective action plans to the satisfaction of the Fire Marshall.
 Fire systems tests have been ongoing at the worker accommodation camp since it opened.
+Additionally, the Safety department has engaged a Safety Engineer who has responsibilities for reviewing all Fire Safety Plans.